Student Success Services

 First-year Seminar is a one credit course which is linked to a general education course taken in the first semester.
 This seminar offers information and skills needed to be a successful student in the context of a general education course.
 Several times during the semester, all first year students will meet as a group for common learning experiences such as forums or service activities.

 Writing Assistants are students who are trained to work with their peers in all stages of the writing process for assignments in any class.
-When you submit a rough draft for peer feedback and sign up for a conference time, fellows comment on your writing and suggest revisions for improvement.
+When you submit a rough draft for peer feedback and sign up for a conference time, assistants comment on your writing and suggest revisions for improvement.
 Writing Assistants also host in-class and out-of-class workshops on a variety of writing topics such as source integration, plagiarism and citation styles.